andrew/ultimate-awesome/README.md

 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.
 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.
 - [awesome-cryptokitties-bubble](https://github.com/bluedone/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain! - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
+- [awesome-digital-nomads](https://github.com/brandontravel/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
+- [awesome-travel-hacking](https://github.com/brandontravel/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.
 - [awesome-vue-talks](https://github.com/BryanAdamss/awesome-vue-talks) - A collection of vue team talks.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.